-Your VMware virtual machine settings must be configured to meet the same operating system and hardware requirements as a physical server that is hosting Acoustic Experience Analytics (Tealeaf) CX PCA.
+Your VMware virtual machine settings must be configured to meet the same operating system and hardware requirements as a physical server that is hosting Tealeaf CX PCA.
 If the virtual machine does not meet the same requirements as a physical server, you might experience performance-related issues.

 Limit throughput to no more than 500 Mbps.
 The CX Passive Capture Application supports throughput for up to 500 Mbps.
 Environments with throughput rates greater than 500 Mbps can experience packet loss at the CX Passive Capture Application.